-Antibiotics are prescribed to treat bacterial infections in both cats and humans.
-Your cat can even take a few human antibiotics for certain conditions.
-However, before you give him your leftover medication, you must consult a veterinarian for the proper dosage.
+Antibiotics are prescribed to treat bacterial infections in both cats and humans, and when your pet is sick, it's natural to wonder if you can use leftover human antibiotics for cats.
+In some cases, you can, but some medications may put your kitty in danger.
+Before you give your cat your leftover medication, you must consult a veterinarian for the proper dosage.

 A cat's metabolism is extremely sensitive to antibiotics, even those formulated for veterinary use.
 According to VetInfo.com, only three human antibiotics can be safely administered to cats:

 - Amoxicillin - a penicillin-type drug and the most frequently prescribed antibiotic for cats